 What were the local officials’ reactions?

 The main local official involved during the coronavirus outbreak was Wuhan’s mayor, Zhou Xianwang.
-A few weeks after the coronavirus crisis became notorious, Xianwang publicly acknowledged on television that he had failed to respond in time to the outbreak.
+A few weeks after the coronavirus crisis became notorious, Xianwang publicly acknowledged on television that he had failed to respond in time to the outbreak of the coronavirus.
 He even offered his resignation.
 Xianwang was definitely feeling the pressure coming down from the high echelons of the Communist Party.

 This public move of self-criticism on behalf of the Chinese state shows that Xi’s administration wants to ensure its legitimacy among the population and the international observers (blaming it, of course, on local officials).
 More importantly, it shows that Xi’s strategies are very different from the China that the world had been used to (same old secrecy and avoiding showing weaknesses publicly).
 What isn’t old is the problems that Xi has been having with local officials and their mismanagement of localities’ scandals.
 Xianwang’s public self-criticism and protests from the local Wuhan population show that the local officials’ reaction to the crisis has failed to be effective from the start.